 IamMoi: What do you wish more people knew about how to support their local campaign?

-LK: I don’t think door-knocking and phone banking are part of every-day vocabulary for many constituents.
+LK: I don’t think door-knocking and phone banking are part of everyday vocabulary for many constituents.
 And that’s ok.
 But we’re all invested in who represents us.
 So, don’t worry about being inexperienced.
-Just be engaged is the start.
+Just being engaged is the start.

 IamMoi: Do you plan to stay politically involved despite your loss?

 LK: I absolutely intend to remain active.
 I’ve been canvassing and phone-banking this week!

 LK: My advice would be to do the necessary gut check.
 Politics can be difficult.
 It can be cut-throat.
 It can be absolutely full contact.
 Believing in yourself is important.
 We are all imperfect, but we all have the ability to do good and be better than we were yesterday.

 IamMoi: Who was the first woman who inspired you?